Interview with Ghazala Kabani, Head of Clinical Operations in the U.S. at ExperTrials

 I had been thinking about becoming a consultant for about five years.
 However, my corporate career path was leading me towards a Vice President level position of a biotech.
 But my desire to start off on my own still motivated me to take a leap of faith.
 In 2022, I felt the time was right to pursue my own consultancy.
 This is when I asked Aurélie for advice to start my own consulting business.

 I reached out to Aurélie as a woman leader in the clinical trials industry and someone I have deep respect for.
 I asked her for some tips.
 She shared very honest feedback with me.
 She was such a good mentor – she told me about the hurdles she came across and how she overcame them, and how she is growing her company.
 It was so inspiring to talk to another woman who went into business on her own.
-Aurélie then asked me if I would consider joining ExperTrials as a part-time consultant.
+Aurélie then asked me if I would consider joining ExperTrials as a part-time Expert.
 We had worked together and have known each other for past 10 years so and I have so much respect for Aurelie and for Christoph so I accepted with pleasure.

 I worked with ExperTrials as a sponsor before being a consultant and was impressed with their capabilities, personalized approach, and their ability to manage the study within the approved budget allocated to the trial.